 The pandemic transformed the way Americans live and work, sparking an unprecedented number of moves, according to a 2021 Zillow survey.
 Work-from-home flexibility, the desire to be closer to family, and a preference to move to less densely populated areas have all been key factors behind “The Great Reshuffling.”
-As companies continue to offer employees flexible working arrangements, the moving trend isn’t likely to let up anytime soon.
+As companies continue to offer employees flexible working arrangements, moving company franchises do not expect to see the moving trend letting up any time soon.

 Historically, Americans have always been on the move.
 Between 2010 and 2019, the moving services market grew from $15.4 to $18.4 billion.
 And, in less than five years, it’s projected to grow another $1.95 billion, with residential moving representing more than a third of all moves.
 Because many moving companies are locally operated and services lack standardized pricing, experts say the industry is poised for disruption.
 In a recent Forbes article, some experts suggest that now is the time for one company to lead the way by professionalizing the industry, standardizing prices, and raising the bar on high-quality service.

 “Moving company franchises are often considered recession-proof businesses because they provide essential services to customers throughout the transitions of their lives,” said Pamela Batten, director of compliance for TWO MEN AND A TRUCK®.

 The international moving company, which has been franchising since 2009, now operates more than 380 locations and 300 trucks throughout the United States, Canada, the United Kingdom, and Ireland.
 “In 2021, TWO MEN AND A TRUCK experienced more than 19% growth, thanks to significant interstate moves, which accounted for more than 18% year-over-year growth,” Batten said.